 Understanding Italian Indirect Pronouns

-In this post, you’ll learn how to master Italian Indirect Pronouns with simple examples and illustrations to improve your Italian language because understanding Italian Indirect Pronouns it’s crucial to avoid mistakes.
+In this post, you’ll learn how to master Italian Indirect Pronouns with simple examples and illustrations to improve your Italian language because understanding Italian Indirect Pronouns is crucial to avoid mistakes.

-The personal pronoun is used as a variety of grammatical functions.
+The personal pronoun is used for a variety of grammatical functions.

-Tu and ti represent the 2nd person singular, but tu is subject and ti is complement.
+Tu and ti represent the 2nd person singular, but tu is the subject and ti is the object.
 In the following sentence:

 Io devo arrivare presto, ma tu vieni pure quando ti pare